 Keep your German CV as natural sounding as possible while still adding in key points you want to convey.

-Writing A CV In German When You Don’t Speak German
+Writing Your CV In German

 Some people recommend writing your CV in German to get noticed by ATS’, as it’s more likely your profile will bubble up to the top of search rankings.

 Honestly, this might actually work!
 That said, be careful and use your best judgment.
 It could backfire if they discover your actual level of German doesn’t match the level of your job application.